 In conjunction with the workshop, a public exhibition was held in the main Cat Ba square.
 This exhibition showcased the many ways individuals can incorporate plastic free living into their daily lives.
 A range of local businesses, including GreenHub, held stalls that both provided information on the impacts of plastic waste while also providing empowering people to start making changes in their day-to-day life.
 For example, products made from plastic alternatives, such as bamboo, unused textile scraps or recycled materials were on sale.

 Many of the initiatives and policies presented at the workshop have the potential to transform Vietnam’s coastal and marine environments.
 With growing awareness and local participation to address plastic pollution, change is afoot.
 However, the rate and scale of action required to mitigate plastic pollution must be rapidly scaled up and addressed at all levels by a variety of actors.
-The extent to which plastic pollution is successfully managed in Ha Long Bay underpins its future economic success and underpins whether the competing interests of fishing, tourism and conservation can co-exist long-term.
+The extent to which plastic pollution is successfully managed in Ha Long Bay underpins its future economic success and will determine whether the competing interests of fishing, tourism and conservation can co-exist long-term.